GT4 European Series: History

-Vehicles

-GT4 class cars are mostly what can be referred to as track day cars, which are factory-built race cars available to the public.
-However, custom-built cars based on production models can also be built by teams.
-All cars are test driven by the FIA and then modified so that they all have near identical performance levels.
-Once a car has been approved by the FIA, it cannot be modified by the teams, eliminating continual development costs for constructors.
-All cars run on regulated Pirelli tires to further equalize performance.

-The following cars are currently homologated for GT4:

 Drivers

 Like GT3, GT4 drivers have a set of criteria which would automatically eliminate them from competition based on their level of experience.
 Since GT4 class drivers are meant to be true amateurs, these criteria are tighter than that seen in GT3.

 Drivers under the age of 30 are not allowed to have had a top-ten finish in any national or international single-seater championship, nor to have had a distinguishable career in a national or international GT championship.
 These drivers are known as Silver drivers.
 Drivers over the age of 30 who did not receive their racing licenses until after turning 30 and having no single-seater experience at all are also allowed in the series, under the term Bronze drivers.

 Races

 Just as in GT3, each event would consist of two races of equal distance, usually held on different days.
 Teams were not required to have two drivers and could use the same driver for each race.